analogpotato/analogpotato/README.md

 # Hi I'm Frank 👋

+### I’m an iOS developer who likes to make apps for iOS, iPadOS, watchOS and macOS.

 I just initialized this readme as it's a new feature, I will update it with more personal info and bio stuff soon!

 In the meantime, check out: